LLNL/boxfish/docs/userguide/mods/3dtorus.rst

   }
   ---

 Attributes may be used to color either the nodes or the links.
+The tab dialog has color and range controls for nodes and links separately.

 Multiple processes/threads on each node will be aggregated.
-Forward and backward data on the links will similarly be aggregated.
+Forward and backward data on the links is aggregated by default, but the user can switch to showing just the positive links (those increasing in a Cartesian direction) or just the negative links.
+This feature may be useful when the domain decomposition follows the torus coordinates.

 .. figure:: ../../images/dragoverlay_1.png
    :align: center